largeapp/Brain-Image-Analysis/README.md

 1. **Classification of Resting State fMRI Datasets Using Dynamic Network Clusters**
    - *Hyo Yul Byun, et al.* 2014
-   - 动态功能网络聚类

-1. **全图表征学习的研究进展**
-   - 唐建，中国计算机学会通讯，2018.03
-   - 全图嵌入方法
+   - dynamic brain network, clustering

 #### Special issue
- Contributed by Lijie
+ Contributed by Lijie.
 1. **Spectral Graph Convolutions for Population-Based Disease Prediction** 2017.
-   - 以人为节点构建图，应用GCN半监督学习
+   - subjects as nodes

 1. **Distance Metric Learning using Graph Convolutional Networks: Application to Functional Brain Networks** 2017.
-   - 一个脑作为一幅图，以脑区为节点，应用GCN孪生网络进行度量学习
+   - brain networks as input，mutric learning with GCN Siamese network

 1. **Disease Prediction using Graph Convolutional Networks: Application to Autism Spectrum Disorder and Alzheimer’s Disease**
 1. **Multi Layered-Parallel Graph Convolutional Network (ML-PGCN) for Disease Prediction**
 1. **SELF-ATTENTION EQUIPPED GRAPH CONVOLUTIONS FOR DISEASE PREDICTION**
-   - 论文3、4、5是在1上改进扩展
+   - Paper 3, 4, and 5 refer to Paper 1.

 1. **Metric Learning with Spectral Graph Convolutions on Brain Connectivity Networks**
-   - 是论文2的扩展，更详细地系统描述
+   - refer to Paper 2.

 1. **Similarity Learning with Higher-Order Proximity for Brain Network Analysis**
-   - 基于论文6做的改进, 论文7引入了图的高阶信息
+   - refer to Paper 6, and introduce higher-order information

 1. **Multi-View Graph Convolutional Network and Its Applicationson Neuroimage Analysis for Parkinson’sDisease**
-   - 基于论文6做的改进, 引入了多模态
+   - refer to Paper 6, with multi view

 1. **Graph Saliency Maps through Spectral Convolutional Networks: Application to Sex Classiﬁcation with Brain Connectivity**
-   - 基于论文6做的改进,使结果可解释
+   - refer to Paper 6, with explanation

 1. **Integrative Analysis of Patient Health Records and Neuroimages via Memory-based Graph Convolutional Network**
-   - 基于论文6做的改进, 引入了多模态
+   - refer to Paper 6, multi-modal